qiskit-community/qiskit-aqt-provider/docs/guide.rst

    provider = AQTProvider()
    provider.log_in()

 .. hint:: The access token has an expiration time of 10 hours.
-After expiration of the stored token, calling the `log_in` method will again prompt you to log in.
+After this time, you'll need to call the `log_in` method again to refresh your token.
+You shouldn't need to enter your password again unless you last logged in a very long time ago.
+You can safely call `log_in` at any time, as nothing will happen if your access token is still valid.

 Authentication with client credentials
 --------------------------------------